 I mainly paint traditional or classic graffiti.
 Which, at least for me, means clear and readable letters following the mid 1980’s NYC style, with a strong Scandinavian twist.
 Naturally I paint characters and landscapes too, if and when needed.
 But letters are my love, have been for 30 years.

 I draw inspiration from heavier music (as in thrash and death metal), have done so every since I started painting graffiti.

-In addition to regular spray paint I like to use markers and acrylic paints as well, especially when painting something in smaller scale.
+In addition to regular spray paint I also use markers and acrylic paints, especially when painting something in smaller scale.

 I’ve been involved in many graffiti events and commercial productions since 1995.
 I’ve participated the International Meeting of Styles events in Copenhagen, Wiesbaden, Tampere and Budapest as well as the Copenhagen remote edition (2020), physical place being Outokumpu, Finland.